 History coming to life

 After lunch, we explored more and roamed through some of the exhibits we hadn’t hit up yet.
-The “History Beneath Our Feet: Archaeology of a Capital City,” which focuses on the long history of human activity in Trenton, New Jersey, as told through the lens of archaeology, was fascinating.
 “Cultures in Competition: Indians & Europeans in Colonial New Jersey” was also an exhibit that caught our eye.
-The exhibit explained how the colonists and Native Americans competed to establish a successful fur trade.
+The exhibit explained how the colonists and Native Americans competed to establish a prosperous fur trade.
 My kids spotted the rare dugout canoe and Indian fishing equipment and were interested in seeing that they hadn’t changed much from that time.
-Next time, we hope to be able to experience the massive planetarium and watch a show there.
-Unless you book a group in advance, the planetarium is only open on the weekends and does require you to purchase a ticket.
-There is also a revolving gallery where artists show their work and “Pretty Big Things: Stories of NJ History,” an educational exhibit with large artifacts and hands-on activities for families that delves into the stories of New Jersey history using some of the “biggest” artifacts from the museum’s Cultural History collection.
+There is also a revolving gallery where artists show their work, galleries of fine art from the 19th and 20th centuries, and Pretty Big Things: Stories of NJ History.
+This educational exhibit has hands-on activities for families that delve into the stories of New Jersey history using some of the “biggest” artifacts from the museum’s Cultural History collection.
+We saw the massive planetarium and put it on our radar for our next visit (it is only open on the weekends and requires purchasing tickets), which we will surely do, and my kids were already planning it.

-New Jersey State MuseumYou never know what you will see next at the New Jersey State Museum.
-Photo taken at the New Jersey State Museum
+You never know what you will see next at the New Jersey State Museum.
+Photo Credit: NJ MOM

 What to know before you go

 Free parking is available on weekends in lots adjacent to the museum and on the street in front of the museum.
 On weekdays, metered street parking is available, along with a limited number of free visitor spots in the nearby State House garage.
-While admission to the museum is free, Planetarium Admission is $10 for adults, children 12 and under are $5, and Seniors 65 and over are $1 off.
+While admission to the museum is free, Planetarium Admission is $10 for adults, children 12 and under are $5, and Veterans/Seniors/Students are $9.
 Planetarium tickets are purchased in the Planetarium Box Office, located on the lower level, and learn about their Calendar of Events for current show titles.
 Because my kids always ask about food, we planned ahead and packed our lunch since there were no concessions on site.
 Feel free to pack your lunch and enjoy it at the picnic tables in front of the museum, or you can also visit the list of restaurants in Downtown Trenton.
 Families are welcome to register for the Small Explorers program, which takes place in the Discovery Den on the second Saturday of the month.
 The program is free, but space is limited; advance registration is required.
 Contact Susan.Kozak-Buckley@sos.nj.gov to learn more and register.

-For more information, visit the New Jersey State Museum website, Instagram and Facebook
+For more information, visit the New Jersey State Museum website, Instagram and Facebook.

 New Jersey State Museum – Main Building